tread06/CineFacts-client/README.md

 Core concepts explored in this project:
 * Utilize Redux for state management.
-* Utilize Axios for ajax opperations.
+* Utilize Axios for ajax operations.
 * Utilize React Bootstrap for styling.
 * Utilize React Routing.
 * Project minification using Parcel.